Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 We really loved our time in Jaffna, but weren’t sure whether to include it on this Sri Lanka itinerary, given its position in the north of the country and the time it takes to get there.

-This was where Sri Lanka’s bloody and brutal civil war played out for over 26 years, and the first thing you'll notice upon arriving into Jaffna is just how different it is from the rest of Sri Lanka.
-These northern realms of Sri Lanka beat to their own drum, lead by the Tamil population and a strong Hindu culture so entirely separate from the Sinhalese and Buddhist culture of the south.
+This was where Sri Lanka’s bloody and brutal civil war played out for over 26 years, and the first thing you'll notice upon arriving in Jaffna is just how different it is from the rest of Sri Lanka.
+These northern realms of Sri Lanka beat to their own drum, led by the Tamil population and a strong Hindu culture so entirely separate from the Sinhalese and Buddhist cultures of the south.

 Despite the lack of rope swings and insta-famous locations, Jaffna has an incredible amount of unique things for you to see and do, including ancient forts and temples, isolated islands, and truly amazing food.